SwifTicketTeam/SwifTicket/README.md

 ### Frontend Features

-* Redesigned UI layout and navigation structure in Phase 9.
+* Refactored UI layout and navigation structure
-* Responsive interfaces for login, registration, dashboard, and profile
+* Responsive login, registration, dashboard, and profile interfaces
 * Dynamic routing with route guards and animated page transitions
-* Global state management using Vuex for authentication and session persistence
+* Global state management with Vuex for authentication and session persistence
-* Organized multi-page structure: `/`, `/home`, `/account`, `/event`, `/reset-password`, and more
+* Multi-page structured organization: `/`, `/home`, `/account`, `/event`, `/reset-password`, etc.
-* Editable profile section with support for profile image uploads, bio, username updates, and logout
+* Editable profile section with profile picture upload support, bio, username change, and logout
-* Favorites system: movies can be favorited and fetched from server
+* Favorites system: movies are favorited and retrieved from server
+* Add/Remove Favorite buttons for every movie with visual state feedback
+* Manage Events tab added for vendors to add theatres
+* Basic ticket booking route `/booking` added with outline UI

 ### Backend & API Features

-* Modular Express server handling authentication, user data, and image uploads
+* Modular Express server for authentication, user data, and image uploads
-* MongoDB integration using Mongoose with well-defined schemas and validations
+* MongoDB integration with Mongoose using proper schemas and validations
-* JWT-based authentication system for secure session handling
+* JWT-based authentication system for secure session management
-* Integrated email verification and password reset flows using Nodemailer
+* Integrated email verification and password reset streams with Nodemailer
-* Persistent image uploads with static serving for profile pictures and movie posters
+* Persistent image uploads with static serving for profile images and movie posters
-* API documentation route providing details of all available endpoints
+* API documentation route giving information about all available endpoints
-* Favorites API route to retrieve user-specific movie data
+* Favorites API routes to fetch and update user-specific movie information
+* City schema added to manage theatres by locations
+* Keep-alive support on routes for better session performance

 ### Events & Movies Section

-* Linked real-world movie dataset (9,800+ movies) to events system
+* Associated real-world movie database (9,800+ movies) with events system
-* Posters downloaded and stored locally with reference mapping in MongoDB
+* Posters fetched and stored locally with reference mapping in MongoDB
-* Live search bar with debounced input to reduce request load
+* Live search bar with debounced input to keep request load low
-* Multi-select genre filter system to refine movie listings
+* Multi-select genre filter system to filter movie listings
-* Dedicated dynamic pages for each movie with routing and placeholder actions
+* Separate dynamic pages for each movie with routing and actions
+* Favorite status is dynamically checked and rendered for every user

 ### User Experience & Design

-* Polished UI with icon-based navigation and updated logo
+* Cleaned-up UI with navigation by icons and new logo
-* Favorites Tab added under My Account for personalized access
+* Favorites Tab under My Account for user-specific access
-* Conditional UI behavior based on user roles (User or Vendor)
+* User role-dependent UI behavior (User or Vendor)
-* Modular component design and organized folder structure for maintainability
+* Modular component-based design and folder organizational structure for easy maintenance
+* "My Account" button replaced with a neater profile icon
+* Favorites now displayed on open and fully rendered within the interface

 ---